 Be app wise

-While it's very risky to download apps from unofficial app sites, malware can also be found on official app stores – despite the extensive efforts of store owners like Google, Apple and Blackberry to keep such apps off their sites.
+While it's very risky to download apps from unofficial app sites, malware can also be found on official app stores – despite the extensive efforts of store owners like Google and Apple to keep such apps off their sites.

 To help you shop safely for apps, follow these general tips: